andrew-henry/Data-Analytics/README.md

 --
 Pandas is a software library written for the Python programming language for data manipulation and analysis.
 In particular, it offers data structures and operations for manipulating numerical tables and time series.
 It is free software released under the three-clause BSD license.
 [Source: Wikipedia](https://en.wikipedia.org/wiki/Pandas_(software))

+Numpy
+--
+NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.

 Gradient Descent
 --
 Gradient descent is a first-order iterative optimization algorithm for finding a local minimum of a differentiable function.
 The idea is to take repeated steps in the opposite direction of the gradient (or approximate gradient) of the function at the current point, because this is the direction of steepest descent.
 Conversely, stepping in the direction of the gradient will lead to a local maximum of that function; the procedure is then known as gradient ascent